-Thus far, we considered LEO.
+So far, we have considered LEO.
 Higher orbits are slower in angular rate, thus exposure times per pixel will be longer.
-Figure \ref{figure_meo} shows the cumulative SNR of a 10 cm m debris in Middle Earth Orbit (MEO) with the same telescopic parameters used so far.
+Figure \ref{figure_meo} shows the cumulative SNR of a 10 cm m debris in Medium Earth Orbit (MEO) with the same telescopic parameters used so far.
 The simulated orbit is that of the GPS satellite navstar 56.
-Note the exposure time (500-700 ms) is significantly longer than that of LEO (10 ms).
-While single-pixel SNR is between $\sim 0.05-0.2$ (not shown on the plot), $SNR^L$ reaches $\sim 8$ after integrating about $\sim$9000 pixels over $\sim$1.6 hours.
+Note that the exposure time (500-700 ms) is significantly longer than that of LEO (10 ms).
+Although the SNR of a single-pixel is between $\sim 0.05-0.2$ (not shown in the plot), $SNR^L$ reaches $\sim 8$ after integrating about $\sim$9000 pixels over $\sim$1.6 hours.
 While such hour-like long line integrals sound daunting computationally, they are simply slow-motion versions of the LEO integrals, with the number of pixels per integration remaining the same.
-The projection line forms are significantly different, however, and how it effects the computations will be investigated in a separate study.
+However, the projection line forms are significantly different, and how it affects the computations will be investigated in a separate study.

-We have shown thus far that it is theoretically possible to detect and track realistic size operational spacecraft ($> 10 {\rm cm}$) from LEO to GEO and objects as small as 1 cm in LEO with a modest 10 cm aperture telescope computing phase-space-pixels.
-Ultimately, we are interested in an SSA solution with a sensitivity to detect and track sub-cm debris and that solution will require more aperture.
+We have shown thus far that it is theoretically possible to detect and track realistic size operational spacecraft ($> 10 {\rm cm}$) from LEO to GEO and objects as small as 1 cm in LEO with a modest 10 cm aperture telescope computing phase-space pixels.
+Ultimately, we are interested in an SSA solution with a sensitivity to detect and track sub-cm debris, and that solution will require more aperture.

-Figure \ref{big_ones} shows the SNR performance for an array of 0.25m (left) and 1 m (right) aperture telescopes providing significantly greater sensitivity to detect 5 mm and 1 mm debris, respectively.
-The same orbit in Figure \ref{highpass} is used except the FOV is 2.3$^{\circ}$ for the 25 CM system and 10$^{\circ}$ for the 1-m system.
-Note that both systems have the same iFOV, i.e., $x/f$.
-Although the exposure times are fixed at 20 ms, the single-pixel background photoelectrons are different because of the $\times 16$ aperture area difference.
-For the 25-CM system, the background is about 0.3, a small fraction of the read noise, whereas for the 1-m system, it is 3X read noise.
+Figure \ref{big_ones} shows the SNR performance for an array of 0.25m (left) and 1m (right) aperture telescopes that provide significantly greater sensitivity to detect 5 mm and 1 mm debris, respectively.
+The same orbit as in Figure \ref{high_pass} is used except the FOV is 2.3$^{\circ}$ for the 25 cm system and 10$^{\circ}$ for the 1-m system.
+Note that both systems have the same iFOV, i.e. $x/f$.
+Although the exposure times are fixed at 20 ms, the single-pixel background photoelectrons are different because of the difference in the aperture area $\times 16$.
+For the 25-cm system, the background is about 0.3, a small fraction of the read noise, whereas for the 1-m system it is 3X read noise.